 The Department of Biology provides a program designed to equip students for competent, effective service and stewardship in the life sciences.
 Utilizing scientific inquiry, the department provides a broad curriculum in cellular, organismal, and ecosystems biology.
 Current issues are purposefully engaged within a Christian context.
 Comprehensive coverage of biological concepts, active participation in scientific research and communication, and expectations of professionalism prepare students for personal and professional vocations.
-Students who complete Biology major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.
+Students who complete a Biology major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.

 The Biology faculty maintain ongoing research projects and encourage students to participate in collaborative research groups.
 Research experiences are designed to provide students with opportunities to gain and hone skills pertinent to the processes of scientific investigation and to contribute to current scientific knowledge.
 Active participation in these experiences develops the student's understanding of the processes of science, encourages critical thinking skills, and improves one's ability to better evaluate published scientific reports.
 Students who are interested in participating in research should contact individual faculty members.